TieredMemDB/TieredMemDB/README.md

     * ndctl and daxctl (v66 or later)

-When building from git, you also need to check out the memkind submodule, and install:
+When building from git, you also need to check out the memkind submodule:

+    % git submodule update --init

+and install:

     * autoconf